avivz450/A-GBusinessesPromotions/README.md

 1. Adding a category for each business for filter while the user using the searching bar.
 2. Extending opening hours for each business.
 3. Adding reviews to the businesses
+4. Adding "ask to connect to my site"

 ##  Technology Stack :
 - Client side : Html, CSS, JavaScript .